Fastcode/VisualMesh/readme/flavour/orientation.md

 This ensures consistent results regardless of where the target is looking

 ### Dataset Keys
-The spotlight networks requires a `Hoc` which describes the orientation of the camera relative to the observation plane the same as in Ground.
+The spotlight network requires a `Hoc` which describes the orientation of the camera relative to the observation plane, the same as in Ground.
 It additionally requires targets to points that the mesh will be projected to.
-The targets are measured in the cameras coordinate system.
+The targets are 3D vectors measured in the cameras coordinate system.
 ```python
 "Hoc": float[4, 4]
 "spotlight/targets": float[n, 3] # n >= 1